 Exterior Finish:Brazilian granite, Asa Branca

-Ordinance Rooms:Four ordinance rooms (two-stage progressive) and three sealing
+Ordinance Rooms:Four instruction rooms (two-stage progressive), three sealing rooms, and one baptistry

 The Guayaquil Ecuador Temple was the first temple built in Ecuador.